Fredobedo/JVS2X/README.md

  <BR>&nbsp&nbsp&nbsp-&nbspNintendo Switch
  <BR>&nbsp&nbsp&nbsp-&nbspEtc.
  <BR>
- <BR>This project is not something new; it is highly inspirated from other projects referenced at the bottom of this page.
+ <BR>This project is not something new; it is highly inspired from other projects referenced at the bottom of this page.
  <BR>Do not hesitate to look at these projects to have more information.
  <BR>
  <BR>What could be considered as new here, is the way it is implemented (technical aspects):